NinjaLikesCheez/Magnesium/Preferences/README.md

 > ⚠️ **IMPORTANT**: The publisher will only emit values for changes made through its `Preferences`.
 It is recommended to use dependency injection to share `Preferences` throughout your code.

-There are two methods provided to observe a specific preference key.
+There are two methods provided to observe specific preference keys.

 **`valueUpdatedPublisher(for:)`**